EarthEdSTEM/earthed-iot-programs-tutorials/T_IoT_Network.md

 ### What you will need
 What you will need
 -----------------
-This set of tutorials require a micro:bit computer and battery pack for each device on the system, plus one more to simulate the Gateway. <br>
+This set of tutorials require a micro:bit computer, IoT:Bit sheild and battery pack for each device on the system, plus one more to simulate the Gateway. <br>
 In addition, you will need devices and connectors, depending on how you configure your system.<br>

 ## Section 1 - Code an Actuator Device  @showdialog